Roorda-Tuten-Labs/AOVIS_projector/README.md

 * `control` toggle between large and fine steps across all of the scaling/movement keys.

 ## Fundus image projection

+Load a fundus image, scale it properly and then select regions of interest to image.

 ## Calibrate grid